Unfair Dismissal of Employee or Termination of Employment in Malaysia

 A: Industrial Court Awards are public record.
 Industrial Court Awards can be accessed by the public at the Industrial Court website.
 As such, both employers and employees should be mindful that issues relating to the termination and all evidence adduced thereto may be easily accessible by third parties.
 An out of court settlement can be confidential and if so requested, the terms of the settlement will not be recorded in a Court award.

 If you are threatened with the claims of unfair dismissal from employees, and you don’t know what to do, you can get help from a third party to solve the issue by mediation, conciliation and arbitration.
 You can always engage with 3E Accounting where we can give you the right advice and we have affiliate who specialize in helping employer to resolve such cases.
-Call us at +603 26037328 or Email us at email@example.com to discuss more on how we can help you.
+Email us at email@example.com to discuss more on how we can help you.